hay/dataknead/README.md

 You can write your own loaders to read and write other formats than the default ones.
 For an example take a look at the [advanced example](https://github.com/hay/dataknead/blob/master/tests/advanced_example.py).

 ## Performance
-Performance drawbacks should be neglible.
+Performance drawbacks should be negligible.
 See [this small performance test](https://github.com/hay/dataknead/blob/master/tests/performance_test.py).

 ## Credits
 Written by [Hay Kranen](https://www.haykranen.nl).